-- ldentify any requirements for reassignment of bushfire emergency management roles for facility/premises personnel. - As necessary, change contact details (names, phone number) of those persons responsible for bushfire emergency management and planning at the facility/premises and any changes in roles. - Make required changes to emergency contacts and emergency information sources.
-Ensure that any changes are also applied to the bushfire emergency information displayed within the facility/premises.

-- Ensure the designated assembly area, shelter-in-place building/area and the off-site safer locations and nominated evacuation routes are still the best options.
-Incorporate any changes into the Bushfire Emergency Plan and the information displayed within the facility/premises. - Where an offsite safer destination is an identified building(s), contact relevant persons to confirm continued availability for potential use during a bushfire emergency. - Contact nominated third party transport suppliers to confirm continued availability and capability for use during a bushfire emergency. - Account for any change to buildings or equipment onsite that has implications for emergency management. - □ Incorporate any improvements or additions to the emergency management procedures/actions that have been identified by staff and/or emergency services resulting from relevant experience with a bushfire event or changes in best practice bushfire emergency management that are developed over time. - In the event any part of this Bushfire Emergency Plan is amended as part of its annual review, replace old copies and destroy them.
+- As necessary, change contact details (names, phone number) of those persons responsible for bushfire emergency management and planning at the facility/premises and any changes in roles. - Make required changes to emergency contacts and emergency information sources.
+Ensure that any changes are also applied to the bushfire emergency information displayed within the facility/premises. - Ensure the designated assembly area, shelter-in-place building/area and the off-site safer locations and nominated evacuation routes are still the best options.
+Incorporate any changes into the Bushfire Emergency Plan and the information displayed within the facility/premises. - Where an offsite safer destination is an identified building(s), contact relevant persons to confirm continued availability for potential use during a bushfire emergency. - Account for any change to buildings or equipment onsite that has implications for emergency management. - Incorporate any improvements or additions to the emergency management procedures/actions that have been identified by staff and/or emergency services resulting from relevant experience with a bushfire event or changes in best practice bushfire emergency management that are developed over time. - Appoint the Fire Warden for the property and ensure appropriate training is undertaken. - In the event any part of this Bushfire Emergency Plan is amended as part of its annual review, replace old copies and destroy them.